 Although divorce generally has a bad reputation, the fact is that not all divorces take long or are expensive.
-This is specially true of the uncontested divorce process.
+This is especially true of the uncontested divorce process.
 When you and your spouse are able to decide on all those things that need to be decided to get a divorce decree, an uncontested divorce is a great option.

 It makes sense, then, that being able to start your uncontested divorce online, without having to take time off from work, is an added bonus.